juei-dev/adsbmonitor/README.md

 Dec 18th, 2021:
   - Added weather information to the runway selected.
 Selecting runway is delayed for 1 sec to allow weather data fetch to be completed.

+Dec 25th, 2021:
+  - Added double click feature to the map which is locking on to the selected aircraft and keeps it always in the center ("travels" with the aircraft).
+Double click again to disable lock on.

 ## Current features